 ♥ The Truth About The ‘Your Googling And My Medical Degree’ Mug – a comprehensive article about why patients seek out Dr. Google (Society of Participatory Medicine’s site, written by Dave de Bronkart)

-♥ WomenHeart: The National Coalition for Women With Heart Disease – an online support community of 40,000 members worldwide – all women living with some form of heart disease.
+♥ WomenHeart: The National Coalition for Women With Heart Disease – an online support community of over 40,000 members worldwide – all women living with some form of heart disease.
 You can tell your story, ask (or answer) questions, just lurk in the background, it’s open 24/7 and free to join.
 Hosted by Inspire.

 ♥ Patient bloggers at healthcare conferences: ‘real’ journalists?

 ♥ Fun facts about my women’s heart blog